laserroger/GoogleMapsDefaultUser/README.md

 Installation
 ------------

-Until this extension is approved for the Google Web Store, you can install this in Chrome via developer mode.
+This extension is now online and you can install this in directly in the [Chrome Web Store](https://chrome.google.com/webstore/detail/default-google-map-accoun/pkbkknjbagnolnildkgiddlobimjndcg?hl=zh-CN&authuser=0).
+You can also install it manually by:

 1. Clone or download & unzip this repository.
 2. Visit chrome://extensions/